Being called “The Evergreen Tree” may sound odd to some, but not for Jan Over Waldner.

 Hi, friends!
-I have noticed some important things about Waldi, let me share it!
+I have noticed something important about Waldi, let me share!

-I use to watch videos of top players.
-Waldner is the most watched player.
-Whenever I watch him play, I get something to learn.
-He is like a holy book in a motion picture, whenever I read (or watch!), I get something new!
+I used to watch videos of top players.
+Waldner is the most-watched player.
+Whenever I watch him play, I learn something new.
+He is like a holy book in a motion picture, whenever I read or watch him.

-One thing I wish to clear.
-I know him some parts, but if you, friends know more, than share it.
-I will love to hear from you.
-The things which made him great, I believe are:
+One thing I want to clear, I know a small part of him.
+However, if you know more, then share it.
+I would love to hear from you.
+Here are the things which made him great.

 Waldner is quite a calm player.
 This calmness gives him a big advantage in crucial situations.
-More often, we get chocked in such kind of situations, but Waldi, always cool!
+More often, we get chocked in such situations, but Waldi, always cool!

 2. Proper Movements